Cotalker/documentation/docs/products/preventive_maintenance/pm_overview.md

 <span className="hero__subtitle"><b>🧾 Work Orders Workflow</b></span>

-Once the notification is validated, supervisors can send contractors a _work order_, allowing them to review details and decide whether to accept the job or not.
+Once a time or value trigger is reached, a _work order_ is automatically sent to stakeholders.
+Upon receiving the work order, contractors can review the details and decide whether to accept the job or not.
 Contractors can then submit a _quote_ form that is shared with stakeholders for review.
 Contractors send the _close work order_ form upon job completion for the supervisor's approval.

 </a>
 </div>